shazi7804/logstash-nginx-pattern/README.md

 # Logstash grok pattern for nginx

-Define logstash grok pattern for nginx log
+Defined logstash grok pattern for nginx log

 ## How To